M11 (Johannesburg): Route

 The M11 proceeds as Louis Botha Avenue, heading north-east, separating Houghton to the north from Yeoville and Bellevue to the south.
 In Houghton, it passes close to the private boy's schools of St John's College (1889) and King Edward VII school (1911).
 After this point, the road curves and is ominously nicknamed Deathbend due to the number of car accidents at the spot.
-Here the M16 1st Avenue in Houghton intersects this route from the left at a t-junction and is briefly co-signed.
+Here the M16 1st Avenue in Houghton intersects this route from the west at a t-junction and is briefly co-signed.
 The route then enters the suburb of Orange Grove passing the new Victory Theatre (2007).
-Midway through Orange Grove, the road bends northwards and the M16 splits off to the right as 8th Street.
+Midway through Orange Grove, the road bends northwards and the M16 splits off to the east as 8th Street.
 The M11 passes through Orchards and is intersected by the R25 and then passes Sydenham and smaller suburbs of Maryvale, Forbesdale, Cheltondale, Rouxville and Hawkins Estate.
 The road then crosses the M20 at Atholl Road in the suburbs of Highlands North and Waverley.
-The road later crosses the M30 Corlett Drive in Bramley before reaching, a short distance later, the M40 Artwright Avenue in the light industrial suburb of Wynberg with the old township of Alexandra close by.
-The road still designated the M11 continues now as the Pretoria Main Road reaching M60 Marlboro Drive intersection where the M1 De Villiers Graaff motorway can be accessed.
-Crossing the intersection, the M11 continues north parallel to the M1 on the left as the Eastern Service Road before reaching its end at the intersection of the R55 Woodmead Drive at Woodlands.
+The road later crosses the M30 Corlett Drive in Bramley before reaching, a short distance later, the M40 Artwright Avenue in the light industrial suburb of Wynberg with the old township of Alexandra close by (to the east).
+The road continues north, now as the Pretoria Main Road, reaching the M60 Marlboro Drive intersection where the M1 De Villiers Graaff motorway can be accessed.
+Crossing the intersection, the M11 continues north parallel to the M1 on the left as the Eastern Service Road before reaching its end at an intersection with the R55 Woodmead Drive at Woodlands, near Woodmead.
 The road continues northwards as the R101 Old Pretoria Road to Midrand.